chovanecm/snow-run/README.md

 snow table search [-l] STRING
 ```

 By default, this command searches for table names containing `STRING`.
-The `-l` option changes the behavior to search in table labels.
+The `-l` option changes the behaviour to search in table labels.

 Example:
  ```console